Conilo/automodelcar-cic-ipn/README.md

 If established correctly something similar should appear in your terminal.

 ![](img/ping.png)

+Figure 2: Results of ping command with a successful communication.

 Now edit the bashrc file.
 This file dictates where to run the master, either local or on car.